 - 1. Spirit teams must be dressed uniformly.
 Teams should not mix junior varsity and varsity uniforms on the sidelines.
-Dance teams who cheer on the sidelines should follow the same guidelines as cheerleading teams. (no jewelry, no long nails, midriff covered, etc) - 2.
-The following was approved by the State Executive Board in August, 2016:
+Dance teams who cheer on the sidelines should follow the same guidelines as cheerleading teams. (no jewelry, no long nails, midriff covered, etc.) - 2.
+The following is the excerpt out of the GHSA Constitution and By Laws: